CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 Long answer: There are two forms of NoSQL.

-1) Extremely high scale -- Cassandra
+1) Extremely high scale -- Cassandra --- constraints are not enforced due to high load and high levels of data.

-2) For beginner programmers - Mongo
+2) For beginner programmers - Mongo --- constraints (among other features) are not there to simplify things for beginners.

 This lesson will primarily be about taking what you have stored in a *flat file*, and changing it such that it is stored in a database instead.
 This will be done to appease Marriott hotel manager grumpy cat.
 With all the constraints you have already added to the database, on your `hotel.sql` file, the application should be much safer now - if you screw up (and you will, because bugs are as inevitable as taxes), you can *see* the bugs getting deployed before they start affecting guests.